davidallendj/magellan/README.md

 - Simple network scanning
 - Redfish-based inventory collection
 - Redfish-based firmware updating
-- Integration with OpenCHAMI SMD
+- Integration with davidallendj SMD
 - Write inventory data to JSON

 See the [TODO](#todo) section for a list of soon-ish goals planned.